Hungarian tiger cubs a dream come true for zookeeper

-ABONY, Hungary (Reuters Life!) - As a child, Hungarian zookeeper and owner Tibor Toth dreamed of having lots of animals around him and his life was forever changed the day he petted a tiger cub.
+ABONY, Hungary As a child, Hungarian zookeeper and owner Tibor Toth dreamed of having lots of animals around him and his life was forever changed the day he petted a tiger cub.

 Over the past 15 years he has slowly fulfilled his dream.